Freedom of religion in Turkey: Restrictions on religious freedom

+The Syriac Orthodox Mor Gevargis Church in Mardin, which had been closed since 1915, reopened in June 2022 after being closed for 107 years; a new Syriac Orthodox church is also being built in Istanbul.

+According to Turkey's country report from the U.S. Department of State for 2022, there were no reports of religious prisoners or detainees.

+Headscarves

-In 2007, authorities continued enforcing a long-term ban on the wearing of headscarves by students at universities and by civil servants in public buildings.
+In 2007, authorities continued enforcing a ban dated 1982 on the wearing of headscarves by students at universities and by civil servants in public buildings.
 The Constitutional Court has interpreted secularism as not permitting a person to wear religious symbols (such as headscarves or crosses) in government and public institutions, such as public schools and state universities.
 According to a 5 June 2008 ruling, parliament violated the constitutional principle of secularism when it passed amendments (supported by the AKP and the MHP) to lift the headscarf ban on university campuses.

 In its November 10, 2005 decision on Leyla Şahin v.
 Turkey, the Grand Chamber of the European Court of Human Rights ruled that the ban was "legitimate" to prevent the influence of religion in state affairs.
 However, Human Rights Watch supported "lifting the current restrictions on headscarves in university on the grounds that the prohibition is an unwarranted infringement on the right to religious practice.
 Moreover, this restriction of dress, which only applies to women, is discriminatory and violates their right to education, freedom of thought, conscience, religion, and privacy".

+Changes in the law saw the ban on headscarves eliminated in some government buildings including parliament, the police forces and the military by 2017.

+ID cards

 Religious affiliation is listed on national identity cards, despite Article 24 of the 1982 constitution which forbids the compulsory disclosure of religious affiliation.
 Members of some religious groups, such as the Bahá'í, are unable to state their religious affiliation on their cards because it is not included among the options; they have made their concerns known to the government.
-Despite a 2006 regulation allowing people to leave the religion section of their identity cards blank or change their religious affiliation by written application, the government continued to restrict applicant choice of religion; applicants must choose Muslim, Greek Orthodox, Christian, Jew, Hindu, Zoroastrian, Confucian, Taoist, Buddhist, Religionless, Other or Unknown as their religious affiliation.
+Despite a 2006 regulation allowing people to leave the religion section of their identity cards blank or change their religious affiliation by written application, the government continued to restrict applicant choice of religion; applicants had to choose Muslim, Greek Orthodox, Christian, Jew, Hindu, Zoroastrian, Confucian, Taoist, Buddhist, Religionless, Other or Unknown as their religious affiliation.

-According to Turkey's country report from the U.S. Department of State for 2007 and 2008, there were no reports of religious prisoners or detainees.
-On 24 July 2009, Turkish police arrested nearly 200 suspected members of Hizb ut-Tahrir.
-In November 2007 five members of the group were detained in Adana, and in June 2008 eight alleged members were detained in Erzurum.
+By 2022, the government was issuing chip-enabled national identity cards that show no visible identification of religious background.

+Education

+Religious and moral instruction is compulsory in public and private schools after third grade; the curriculum is set by the Ministry of National Education’s Department of Religious Instruction.
+Religion classes are two hours per week.
+Students who have 'Christian' or 'Jewish' marked on their national identity cards can apply for an exemption; others are rarely granted exemptions from the classes.
+Middle and high school students may take additional religious courses as electives.